On the density of Birkhoff sums for Anosov diffeomorphisms: Introduction

 \begin{remark} In particular, this theorem holds for Anosov diffeomorphisms on the torus $\TT^n$.
-In \cite{GS19}, the same property of Birkhoff sums has been proved for expanding maps on the circle $\SS^1=\RR^1/\ZZ^1$ by using direct calculations for a $C^1$ observation. \end{remark}
+In \cite{GS19}, the same property of Birkhoff sums has been proved for expanding maps on the circle $\SS^1=\RR^1/\ZZ^1$ by using direct calculations for a $C^1$ observation, which is different from here. \end{remark}

+This paper will be organized as follows: In Section \ref{sec:Pre-back}, we recall some knowledge about hyperbolic diffeomorphisms, and prepare a simple lemma with an algebraic notion introduced; In Section \ref{sec:Main proof}, we show the full details of the proof of our main result.